ADR043: new product pages language and framework

 This implementation will allow us to:

-- iterate our content more quickly as non-developers will be able to make chances easily
+- iterate our content more quickly as non-developers will be able to make changes easily

 - keep our page updated with newer releases of GOV.UK Design System to continue to makem accessible to everyone and aligned with the latest designs